Privatized Banking: High Cash Value and Long-Term Growth

 However, some whole life policies have a slow cash value accumulation.
 If the cash value were illustrated on a graph, you’d see a very shallow angle at the beginning, with liquidity in the range of 0% in year 1, before cash value eventually rises to meet the death benefit.
 This would mean that your cash is not very liquid up front.

-So, one of our ultimate goals in policy design is to deliver as much liquidity as possible right away.
+So, one of our ultimate goals in life insurance design is to deliver as much liquidity as possible right away.

 Another, equally important goal in policy design is to deliver the highest long-term growth rate.

-Long-term growth is the internal rate of return of your cash value and death benefit over time, compared to the dollars that you put in.
+Long-term growth is the internal rate of return of your cash value and life insurance coverage over time, compared to the dollars that you put in.

 For instance, if you put a total of $500,000 into an account, and in 30 years, the account total is now $750,000.
 The rate of return was approximately 1.36%.

-With a life insurance policy, growth is a direct byproduct of interest and dividends.
+With cash value life insurance, growth is a direct byproduct of interest and dividends.
 Dividends are the declared profits of the company that are distributed to policyholders in a mutual company.

 Maximizing Both Liquidity and Growth

-Within a whole life policy, liquidity and growth usually have an inverse relationship.
+Within whole life insurance, liquidity and growth usually have an inverse relationship.
 Like on an old-fashioned teeter-totter, when one goes up, the other goes down.

 To have greater liquidity, you give up growth.
 To maximize your growth, you’ll often sacrifice liquidity.

-On the one hand, you could fund a policy in such a way to produce maximum long-term growth, but give up access to your capital by accepting a slower cash value accumulation.
+On the one hand, you could fund cash value life insurance in such a way to produce maximum long-term growth, but give up access to your capital by accepting a slower cash value accumulation.

-On the other hand, you could opt for maximum up-front liquidity – access to almost all of the money you put in – and experience a lower growth rate over time.
+On the other hand, you could opt for maximum up-front liquidity – access to almost all of the money you put in – and experience a lower growth rate over time (10/90 Premium Split & Blended Term PUA Rider Risks, with Rodney Mogen).

 This tension causes us to seek and find the balance point that maximizes both benefits: the maximum cash up front and the most growth over time.
 The way to get both liquidity and growth is in the special design of the funding structure.